Affiliate Disclosure

 Apple Maps uses the iPhone's cellular connection to provide navigation Apple Maps uses the iPhone's cellular connection to provide navigation

-Wireless CarPlay isn't available in many vehicles despite being an option since 2015.
+Wireless CarPlay isn't available in many vehicles despite being an option since 2015, but availability is getting more common.
 There are third-party wireless adapter kits that can upgrade wired CarPlay systems to wireless, but results may not always be perfect.

 Controls and Siri